lmcrean/Crocodile-Kingdom/README.md

 <u>Week 1: 31st July to Sunday 6th August:</u>

 - Researching theory around Javascript Language, low-stakes practise such as coding challenges.
-- Practising Mock Projects via Code Institute
+- Practising Mock Projects via Code Institute and other resources
+- Established the concept of a memory game.

 <u>Week 2: 7th to Sunday 13th August: </u>

-- Choosing idea - either a quiz, personality test or a game.
+- Practising Mock Projects via Code Institute and other resources
+- UX Strategy, Scope, Structure completed.
 - Figma Wireframe
-- UX Strategy, Scope, Structure completed.
 - Finding a database to use.

 <u>Week 3: 14th to Sunday 20th August</u>